wp-plugins/multimediamonster-cookie-law-authorization/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.1.1 =
-* This is the first plugin and there have been no changes so far
+* Some simple bugfixing

 = 1.1 =
 * Changed some admin functionalities
 * Google map usage on the inserted IP's.
 All the IP addresses are now show on one map in stead of a map per IP.
 This decreases the loading time.
 * Admin layout (CSS)

+= 1.0 =
+* This is the first plugin and there have been no changes so far